harrison-bbb/nano-banana-prompts/OPEN-THIS.md

 **Best for:** Celebration, fame, or "Big News" posts

 ```
-A chaotic, high-energy photograph of [INSERT PERSON DESCRIPTION - e.g., a woman in a silver gala dress] walking a red carpet at night.
+A chaotic, high-energy photograph of [INSERT PERSON DESCRIPTION - e.g., the attached person] walking a red carpet at night.
 They are surrounded by a flurry of bright camera flashes, creating intense bursts of white light and long shadows.
 The background is a blur of photographers.
 Raw, documentary fashion photography style.
 ```

 **Example Result:** A celebrity-style figure blinded by camera flashes on a red carpet.